What is this mental condition, and how could it, or does it affect your ability to reason?

 Cognitive dissonance can spread through populations.
 This happens during times of war, famine, riots, or any significant social discord.
 It’s your mind telling you that your belief system isn’t working for you or your society anymore.
 Maintaining resistance to facts that expose the fallacies of beliefs causes intense discomfort.
 This conflict is harmful to your health and wellness.
 Ignoring scientific facts and logic that contradict your beliefs has consequences.
 It affects your ability to apply logical reasoning in other areas of your life.

 People in a healthy mental state can reconcile opposing views rather quickly and with much less distress.
 An open-minded person will not automatically reject new data.
 Instead, they validate the facts.
 They use common sense to analyze the opposing viewpoints.

 They test whether to accept or reject the new data by applying critical thinking.
 An open-minded person will change their opinions about reality as they encounter further valid information.
 This is a useful skillset to have in a rapidly changing world.
 Being able to do this critical to your overall health and wellness.

 An Unhealthy Response to New Data

 People with rigid religious beliefs place mythology above science.
-They accept the opinions of those who parrot their beliefs as if what they say is factual or valid.
+They accept the opinions of those who parrot their views as if what they say is factual or valid.
 This is dangerous for them and anyone in their social circle.

 We see this play out when people think their freedom is infringed upon because they are asked to wear a mask during the pandemic.
 They confuse public and individual safety with their inconvenience.
-Yet if you ask these same people if they wear a seatbelt in their car or use the toilet instead of defecating on the sidewalk, they will say of course I wouldn’t do that.
+Yet if you ask these same people if they wear a seatbelt in their car or use the toilet instead of defecating on the sidewalk, they will say, of course, I wouldn’t do that.